JAG3R/flower-knight-probability-calculator/README.md

 Take level 12-4 for example:
 First, you need to remark all the targets of the map.
 You can check all kinds of targets file to see all the targets.
 ![alt tag](https://raw.githubusercontent.com/JAG3R/flower-knight-probability-calculator/master/12-4(example).png)
-After that, you need to input the following datas:
+After that, you need to replace the '?' with the following datas:
 * fix: the least team arangement to avoid 0% pass
 * Enemy:number of enemies
 * Changer:number of changers